Why is this important?

 Direct payments are payments of money a local authority social services department makes to people to arrange their own community care services, instead of the local authority arranging the services.

-In England, Wales and Northern Ireland, if you're entitled to get community care services, your local authority social services department must give you the option of getting direct payments, as long as you are able to manage a direct payment.
+If you're entitled to get community care services, your local authority social services department must give you the option of getting direct payments, as long as you are able to manage a direct payment.

 The amount of direct payments you get should cover the cost of buying services to meet your needs.
 This includes any extra costs you have to pay in order to get the service.
 For example, if you employ your own carer, you will have to pay recruitment costs, holiday and sick pay and insurance.